Web Update Wizard - FAQ

 See Problem Solving.

 You can easily get round this problem using the FileVersion keyword, which lets you make updates conditional on the version number of the file running on the user's PC versus the version number you specify in your script.
 Please see the script Example 4 for a fully worked and described example script.
-Alternatively, you must programatically edit the WebUpdateSvc4.ini file the first time your application runs.
+Alternatively, you must programmatically edit the WebUpdateSvc4.ini file the first time your application runs.

 Top